gadget-framework/gadget2/docs/userguide.md

     north        1  2  6
     south        3  4  5  7

-This example shows that for the associated data file, the label ”north” will be interpreted as applying to areas 1, 2 and 6 and the label ”south” will be interpreted as applying to areas 3, 4, 5 and 7.
+This example shows that for the associated data file, the label "north" will be interpreted as applying to areas 1, 2 and 6 and the label "south" will be interpreted as applying to areas 3, 4, 5 and 7.

 #### Age Aggregation {#subsec:ageagg}